Call Us 0161 832 4036 | Public Access Enquiry

 Standard Terms with Solicitors and Other Authorised Persons

-Our barristers accept instructions based on the New Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons.
+Our barristers accept instructions based on the Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons.

 Public Funding